hunteke/temoa/docs/source/Documentation.rst

 While we use 'Temoa' as an acronym, it is an actual word in the Nahuatl (Aztec) language, meaning "to seek something."

+..
+Figure:: images/temoa_definition.*
+   :align: center
+   :figclass: center
+   :figwidth: 50%

 One pronounces the word 'Temoa' as "teh", "moe", "uh".
+Though TEMOA is an acronym for 'Tools for Energy Model Optimization and Analysis', we generally use 'Temoa' as a proper noun, and so forgo the need for all-caps.

 Bug Reporting
 -------------

 Temoa strives for correctness.
-Unfortunately, as an EEO model and software project there are plenty of levels and avenues for error.
+Unfortunately, as an energy system model and software project there are plenty of levels and avenues for error.
 If you spot a bug, inconsistency, or general "that could be improved", we want to hear about it.